Winston-Salem State University: Rankings

 Winston-Salem State University was ranked the #7 top college in the United States by the Social Mobility Index college rankings.

 Winston-Salem State has been ranked #27 by U.S. News & World Report in the Top Public Comprehensive Baccalaureate Colleges of the South category between 2001 and 2009.
 By 2016, the university had fallen to a ranking of #84 in the same category.

+In 2024, Washington Monthly ranked Winston-Salem State 96th among 438 national universities in the U.S. based on Winston-Salem State's contribution to the public good, as measured by social mobility, research, and promoting public service.
+Washington Monthly also ranked Winston Salem State 24th in Social Mobility.

 Library

 C. G. O’Kelly Library is the main academic library on the campus of Winston-Salem State University, which was originally the Slater Industrial Academy.
 The original library was housed in Blair Hall until 1967 when the new library was built and O’Kelly Library has gone through two additions and one renovation within the past forty years.

 Campus

 The campus has more than 40 buildings covering 117 acre.
 WSSU's Diggs Gallery was recognized as one of the top African-American galleries in its region.